autotelic/fastify-hmac/README.md

 Given the [Example Request](#example-request) this method will:
 1. Parse the `request` Digest header to determine the appropriate hashing algorithm
-2. Hashes the `request` body using the algorithm
+2. Hash the `request` body using the algorithm
-3. Applies the digest encoding found in `options` property `digestEncoding` - default: `'base64'`
+3. Apply the digest encoding found in `options` property `digestEncoding` - default: `'base64'`
-3. Compares the new digest value with the value in the `request` Digest header
+3. Compare the new digest value with the value in the `request` Digest header
    - This will throw an error if the two values do not match
-4. Reconstructs the digest header and returns: `"sha-512=+PtokCNHosgo04ww4cNhd4yJxhMjLzWjDAKtKwQZDT4Ef9v/PrS/+BQLX4IX5dZkUMK/tQo7Uyc68RkhNyCZVg=="`
+4. Reconstruct the digest header and return: `"sha-512=+PtokCNHosgo04ww4cNhd4yJxhMjLzWjDAKtKwQZDT4Ef9v/PrS/+BQLX4IX5dZkUMK/tQo7Uyc68RkhNyCZVg=="`

 **Note:** The default method assumes:
 1. The Digest value is a hash of only the request body